 The program faculty of the Business Psychology Department is comprised of business and psychology professionals.
 Our faculty members cross disciplines and are diverse in education and experience, representing the areas essential to I/O Psychology.
 Distinguished faculty members have diverse backgrounds, degrees, and experience in I/O psychology, business, clinical psychology, and organizational development, blending their multidisciplinary perspectives and approaches provides for more integrated learning across fields.

-Graduates from the online M.A in Industrial and Organizational Psychology: ARP are equipped with the expertise to apply psychology to businesses and nonprofit settings, and have the essential skills needed to effectively guide organizations to success.
+Graduates from The Chicago School's online M.A in Industrial and Organizational Psychology: ARP program are equipped with the expertise to apply psychology to businesses and nonprofit settings, and have the essential skills needed to effectively guide organizations to success.

 The M.A. in Industrial and Organizational Psychology program online can be completed in as little as 22 months; flexible scheduling options are convenient for working professionals.